-Some students appear to be discontinuing the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the grade.
-While half of the schools offer career guidance in higher grades, schools must make efforts to conduct career counselling workshops and make sure that it is accessible to everyone.
-This will help students to make future decisions wisely and reduce early discontinuation from schools.
+Some students are leaving the formal education system after completing Grade X due to reasons such as engaging in family work, taking up a job, or repeating the same grade.
+While only slightly above than half of the schools offer career guidance in higher grades, strengthening these efforts and making them more accessible may help students make informed decisions about their future pathways and reduce early leaving from schooling.